List of Miraculous: Tales of Ladybug & Cat Noir characters: The Miraculers

 The Miraculers are a French superhero team who wear magical jewels called Miraculouses.
-They primarily fight against akumatized villains created by the holder of the Butterfly Miraculous.
+They primarily fight against villains created by the holder of the Butterfly Miraculous, whose jewel allows the user to mind control individuals and give them superpowers.
 The team is led by Ladybug and was founded by Master Fu.

 Marinette Dupain-Cheng / Ladybug

-Marinette Dupain-Cheng (voiced by Cristina Vee in the English dub, and by Anouck Hautbois in the French version with singing voice in the film by Lou in both versions) is the titular co-protagonist of the series and a French-Chinese-Italian 15-year-old student at Françoise Dupont High School (Collège Françoise Dupont).
-Marinette is a fashion designer.
-Marinette is deeply in love with Adrien Agreste, to whom she could barely speak to out of nervousness.
-She later developed a small romantic attraction for Luka Couffaine, but they break up and decide to remain friends.
-When she loses majority of the Miraculous to Monarch, she tries to stop loving Adrien so she won't get distracted in defeating Monarch leading to an extremely brief infatuation with Cat Noir.
-She, later, begins a romantic relationship with Adrien.
-Using the Ladybug Miraculous, Marinette can transform into the superheroine "Ladybug", who can repair or heal anything or anyone damaged by the Akuma with her Lucky Charm and the incantation "Miraculous Ladybug".
-When she becomes the Guardian, Ladybug has the ability to give other characters Miraculouses through her yo-yo.
+Marinette Dupain-Cheng is a 14-year-old student of French, Chinese, and Italian descent at Françoise Dupont High School.
+As the superhero Ladybug, she utilizes the Ladybug Miraculous to defeat opponents with her 'Lucky Charm' ability.
+She also has the ability to undo damage and heal injuries caused by enemies affected by the Butterfly Miraculous.

+For much of the series Marinette is in love with her classmate Adrien Agreste, but is unaware that he is her crime-fighting partner Cat Noir.
+Adrien meanwhile is in love with Ladybug and is unaware that she is actually Marinette.

+Her villain form was Heartfixer, a supervillain who could presumably mend the broken hearts of others by hitting them with an energy projectile.

 Adrien Agreste / Cat Noir

-Adrien Agreste (voiced by Bryce Papenbrook in the English dub, and Benjamin Bollen in the French version with singing voice in the film by Drew Ryan Scott in the English dub and Elliott in the French version) is the titular co-protagonist of the series, Marinette's crush and, eventually, her boyfriend, although he was oblivious to that and only saw Marinette as a friend in the beginning.
-Adrien comes from a wealthy family and was a fashion model for the clothing company of his father Gabriel before his father had died but he'd lamented his father's distant relationship.
-Using the Cat Miraculous, Adrien can transform into "Cat Noir", Ladybug's partner, and wields the destructive ability "Cataclysm", which can decay anyone or anything with a touch.
-As both Cat Noir and Adrien, he had a deep romantic attraction for Ladybug, unaware that she is Marinette.
-He, temporarily, had a relationship with Kagami Tsurugi and still keeps a good friendship with her even after breaking up.
-He, later, lets go of his crush on Ladybug and falls in love with Marinette and starts dating her.
-He is later revealed to be a Human-Sentimonster created by his mother with the emotion of love and his amok is in the Graham de Vanily Twin Rings.
+Adrien Agreste (voiced by Bryce Papenbrook in the English dub, and Benjamin Bollen in the French version with his singing voice in the film voiced by Drew Ryan Scott in the English dub and Elliott in the French version) is the titular co-protagonist of the series.
+Adrien once was a fashion model for his father Gabriel's clothing brand; he often struggles with his father's emotional distance.
+Using the Cat Miraculous, Adrien can transform into Ladybug's partner "Cat Noir".
+He wields the destructive ability "Cataclysm", which can decay anyone or anything with a touch.
+He is later revealed to be a humanoid sentimonster created by his mother with the emotion of love and his amok is in the Graham de Vanily Twin Rings.